HanaElhady/Hardware-project/chat with chat.md

 | `beq $s0, $s1, 4` | If \$s0 == \$s1, go 4 instructions ahead (i.e., `PC + 4 + (4 × 4)` bytes) |
 | `j 1024`          | Go directly to address 1024 (no condition)                                |

 ---

-Would a real-world analogy (like a train stopping at stations vs. skipping them) help solidify this further?

----